-What Are Megapixels and How They Affect Photo and Video Quality
+What Are Megapixels and How They Affect Photo Quality

-If you've ever shopped for a smartphone or digital camera, you've definitely encountered those impressive numbers: "64 MP", "108 MP", or even "200 MP".
-Your first reaction is probably to think that more megapixels equals better photo and video quality, right?
-Well, the answer isn't quite that simple.
+If you've ever shopped for a smartphone or digital camera, you've seen impressive numbers: "64 MP", "108 MP", or even "200 MP".
+Your first reaction is probably thinking more megapixels equals better photo quality, right?

 Table of Contents